DanTCIM/ValAct_RAG/data/md/ASOP_life/asop012_132_risk_classification.md

 3.4 Testing the Risk Classification System-Upon the establishment of the risk classification system and upon subsequent review, the actuary should, if appropriate, test the long-term viability of the financial or personal security system.
 When performing such tests subsequent to the establishment of the risk classification system, the actuary should evaluate emerging experience and determine whether there is any significant need for change.

 3.4.1 Effect of Adverse Selection-Adverse selection can potentially threaten the long-term viability of a financial or personal security system.
 The actuary should assess the potential effects of adverse selection that may result or have resulted from the design or implementation of the risk classification system.
-Whenever the effects of adverse selection are expected to be material, the actuary should, when
+Whenever the effects of adverse selection are expected to be material, the actuary should, when practical, estimate the potential impact and recommend appropriate measures to mitigate the impact.

-## ASOP No. 12-December 2005

-practical, estimate the potential impact and recommend appropriate measures to mitigate the impact.

 3.4.2 Risk Classes Used for Testing—The actuary should consider using a different set of risk classes for testing long-term viability than was used as the basis for determining the assigned values if this is likely to improve the meaningfulness of the tests.
 For example, if a risk classification system is gender-neutral, the actuary might separate the classes based on gender when performing a test of long-term viability.